AdityaPrasad275/plan-and-execute/Readme.md

 (and pray to god it works 🤞)

+# Demo
+The video demo for this is availaible in this [drive link](https://drive.google.com/file/d/1tqtUk7SrNA7fPJeS3e0pNCasEqBOrVAh/view?usp=sharing) and also in this repo too

 # what got left
 - Neo4j graph databse backing for memory was very tricky to implement even with ongoing dependcy issues.
 I have left it for now because I felt for a  small test case like this, a string solution for memory works good enough
 - Multiple agents couldnt be used persay.
 One agent and one tool callign is utilizied and it handles the work fairly decently.
 Tho I initially startedd with planner architecture in langgraph but I couldnt make it work, so settled to this (solve an easier problem)